odk-x/docs/odkx-src/build-app.rst

 Generating :file:`formDef.json`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have a saved your :file:`.xlsx` file, you can use the XLSX Converter to create a :file:`formDef.json`.
+Once you have saved your :file:`.xlsx` file, you can use the XLSX Converter to create a :file:`formDef.json`.
 Make sure your Application Designer is running (see :doc:`app-designer-launching`) and navigate to the :guilabel:`XLSX Converter` tab.
 Drag the :file:`.xlsx` form or select it with the :guilabel:`Choose File` button and use the :guilabel:`Save to File System` button to save the form definition file back to the file system.

 For the ongoing example, convert the :file:`app/config/assets/framework/forms/framework/framework.xlsx` using the instructions above.
 Then repeat this process with :file:`app/config/tables/census/forms/census/census.xlsx`

 .. warning::

   The :guilabel:`Save to File System` button uses the *form_id* and *table_id* within the :file:`.xlsx` file to identify where to write the :file:`formDef.json` file.
-If you have copied the :file:`.xlsx` file from some other location, and forgot to edit it, it may update back to that older location!
+If you have copied the :file:`.xlsx` file from some other location and forgot to edit it, it may update back to that older location!
 If the *form_id* is equal to the *table_id*, two additional files are written that define the table's user data fields and that define the key-value properties for the table.

 Once you have made these changes and used XLSX Converter on the :file:`framework.xlsx` file to update the :file:`app/config/assets/framework/forms/framework/formDef.json` file, you should see your new form show up in the :guilabel:`Preview` tab of the Application Designer.
 Clicking on that should open your form.